Buggist/Just-Run/README.md

 ```
 pip install justrun
 ```
-Every your python environment that have to work with another, should installed a copy of justrun.
+Every python environment that have to work with another, should installed a copy of justrun.

 ## Example - call by version number